Archive for the ‘WMCR’ Category

 A Thousand Shadows / The Seeds

-Listen: A Thousand Shadows / The Seeds
+Listen: A Thousand Shadows/ The Seeds

-I often find myself referring to records as ‘night time’ or ‘winter’.
-Chris Blackwell once said of Marianne Faithfull, “She’s very much a wintertime artist”, making me quite happy to hear I wasn’t the only one who thought that way.
-Probably stems from, particularly in the case of night time, when I’d hear the actual music the most, or at least initially.
-With The Seeds, I have confidence I never heard them during the day – not once – when they were current.
-In the northeast, they only were played at night, when the playlists loosened up a bit.
-Funny, given that on the west coast, like Love and X, they were pretty much mainstream – which came with being local.
-Those singles by The Seeds are just imprinted as night time records for me, and I like that.
-They have a darkness and mystery to them – every last one.
-All a bit menacing, due to the eerie keyboards mostly.
-Sky Saxon is one of a kind too, you just never mistake his voice.
-When ‘A Thousand Shadows’ was released in summer ‘67, it coincided with my first ever radio show – Friday nights from 6 – 8 pm on the very small, very local AM station WMCR.
-I had successfully been blagging 7″ records off them for about two years at that point.
 I lied.
-Told them I was from the local Children’s Hospital and seeking donations of their unplayed rock records, as their format was adult contemporary at the time.
+Told them I was from the local Children’s Hospital and seeking donations of their unplayed teen records, as their format was adult contemporary at the time.
 And I mean very adult, your parent’s music if you will: Mel Torme, Steve Lawrence, Eddie Fisher.
-We turned our nose at this stuff – but would go home and freak out to Scott Walker.
+We turned our nose at this stuff, but would go home and freak out to Scott Walker.
 In hindsight, it was pretty much the same sound but with a much better haircut admittedly.
 Mark Warner, then evening DJ while home from college for the summer, got me the job, I think, once he went back to school in the fall.
 His parents owned the station.
-They knew all along the donation drill was a scam, but figured they weren’t using the records anyways, and Mark’s Mom coined me ‘that clever little boy that loves his music’.
-That’s the last time I ever heard that one, but bless her – I got a radio show out of it instead of being ratted on.
+They knew all along the donation drill was a scam, but figured they weren’t using the records anyways, and Mark’s Mom coined me that clever little boy that loves his music.
+That was the last time I ever heard that one, but bless her.
+I got a radio show out of it instead of being ratted on.
+Mind you, it only lasted a few weeks into the school year.